danielabdi-noaa/interp/README.md

 It uses the [nanoflann](https://github.com/jlblancoc/nanoflann) library (header only) for nearest neighbor search.
 `nanoflann` comes included with the distribution so it is technically not a dependency.

-    Interpolate fields in a grib2 or other format file onto another grid or scattered locations.
+    Interpolate fields from one grid onto another grid or scattered locations using grib2/text/binary formats.

     Example:
         OMP_NUM_THREADS=8 ./interp -i rrfs_a.t06z.bgdawpf007.tm00.grib2 -t rrfs.t06z.prslev.f007.ak.grib2 -f 0,3

-    This does interpolation of fields 0 and 3 using 8 threads from the North-american domain to the Alaska grid.
+    This example performs interpolation of fields 0 and 3 using 8 threads from the North American domain to the Alaska grid.

     usage: ./interp [-h] [--input INPUT] [--output OUTPUT] [--template TEMPLATE] [--clusters-per-rank CLUSTERS_PER_RANK] [--fields FIELDS]